nystudio107/craft-imageoptimize/README.md

 ImageOptimize extracts a color palette composed of the 5 most dominant colors used by an image that you can access from your templates:

 ```
-    {% set someAsset = entry.myAssetField %}
+    {% set optimizedImages = entry.myAssetField.one().optimizedImagesField %}
-    {% for color in someAsset.optimizedImages.colorPalette %}
+    {% for color in optimizedImages.colorPalette %}
         <div style="background-color: {{ color }}">
         </div>
     {% endfor %}